 What’s the most essential part of your work day?
 Getting there!
 You want to make sure your employees have an easy commute, and one way to do that is chipping in for their costs with commuter benefits.

 A qualified commuter benefit plan set up by an employer can offer some great perks for your employees—you can contribute funds to offset their commuting and/or parking costs, or you can offer pre-tax employee-paid payroll deductions for these costs, or you can do a combination of a pre-tax deduction and a subsidy.
 It’s all up to you how much to contribute.
-Some companies give more for parking than transit if they are located in a pricey urban center, some give less if they want to encourage employees to use transit, and some give the same for all methods.
+Some companies give more for parking than transit if they are located in a pricey urban center, some give less for parking if they want to encourage employees to use transit, and some give the same for all methods.

 Tax benefits of both options